 2008: Policy Analysis for California Education (PACE) celebrates a quarter century as an influential independent education research center.

-2009: Four women of color — Lisa García Bedolla, Na'ilah Suad Nasir, Janelle Scott, and Tina Trujillo — begin tenure at GSE faculty.
+2009: Four women of color — Lisa García Bedolla, Na'ilah Suad Nasir, Janelle T. Scott, and Tina Trujillo — begin tenure as GSE faculty.

 2010: Principal Leadership Institute (PLI) celebrates 10-year anniversary with gala benefit at Blackhawk Museum.

 Judith Warren Little begins 5-year term as Dean.
-She is the first full-time female Dean of the GSE.
+She is the first female to serve as a permanent Dean of the GSE.

 2011: The Developmental Teacher Education Program (DTE) opens admissions for fall 2011.

 2015: Construction begins on the GSE's new building, located on Berkeley Way.
-The new building will be shared with the Department of Psychology and of Public Health.
-Move-in is scheduled for 2018.
+The new building will be shared with the Department of Psychology and the School of Public Health.